This is Part 1 in our blog series on how the design process works alongside Agile methodology to produce results within an integrated team.

-Have you ever felt the pressure of Agile timelines conflicting with the need for comprehensive design?
-Both design and Agile methodologies emphasize the importance of working in small iterations to develop products that constantly evolve, focusing on the smallest modifications that lead to making valuable products and building upon them.
+Designers who’ve worked alongside Agile methodologies have likely felt the pressure of Agile timelines conflicting with the need for comprehensive design.
+While the approaches may feel conflicting at first, it’s important to remember that both design and Agile methodologies emphasize the importance of working in small iterations to develop products that constantly evolve— focusing on the smallest modifications that lead to making valuable products and building upon them.

-However, with its need for preliminary research, I’ve observed that UX design can give Agile practitioners the impression of a waterfall process.
-Agile teams want to deliver immediately and incrementally.
-As a UX designer, it is my responsibility to say, “Before we start developing this product, shouldn’t we talk to some users?
-Shouldn’t we conduct some research into competitors?”
+However, with its need for preliminary research, I’ve observed that user experience (UX) design can give Agile practitioners the impression of a waterfall process.
+Agile teams want to deliver quickly and continue iterating on the project after receiving feedback.
+As a UX designer, it is my responsibility to establish and fulfil the human need by talking to some users and conducting competitor research before we dive blindly into development.

-This issue is eloquently described by design leader Maria Giudice inChangemakers: How Leaders Can Design Change in an Insanely Complex World:
+This issue is eloquently described by design leaders Maria Giudice and Christopher Ireland below:

 Agile started as a pure development process, which has made it difficult to weave in traditional design processes, like big picture strategic thinking and up-front research that may not fit nicely into a sprint cycle.
 It requires flexibility and adaptability to incorporate those elements into the process.
 Without experienced guidance, it can easily spiral into chaos.

-To avoid this chaos, your team must become integrated and collaborative - it is more than possible for the Design process to work alongside the Agile methodology to produce results in tandem with development and product team members.
+To avoid this chaos, your team must become integrated and collaborative.
+It is more than possible for the design process to work alongside Agile methodology to produce results in tandem with development and product team members.

-What seems like a tension between an Agile development process, user experience tasks, and a sustainable business is actually a representation of the three design-thinking ingredients for any successful product: feasibility, desirability, and viability.
-All three must be considered in the product’s design lest it fails - it can’t be implemented (unfeasible), the market rejects it (undesirable), or the business tanks (unviable).
-In other words, the differing concerns and expertise within your integrated team actually make y’all better placed to build something great!
+What seems like tension between Agile development processes, user experience needs, and a sustainable business is actually a representation of the three design thinking ingredients for any successful product: feasibility, desirability, and viability.
+All three must be considered in the product’s design to avoid the risk of failure; it can’t be implemented (unfeasible), the market rejects it (undesirable), or the business tanks (unviable).
+In other words, the differing concerns and expertise within your integrated team actually better position you to build something great!

-Therefore, design is not a waterfall process but rather a cross-functional practice that your whole team participates in, whether they know it or not.
+Therefore, design isn’t a waterfall process, but a cross-functional practice that your whole team participates in, whether they know it or not.

 → For a tangible example of how this balance can be achieved, take a look at our work with the Royal Academy of Arts.
 This project exemplifies how thoughtful UX research, combined with Agile development, can lead to exceptional results that serve both the client's goals and the users' needs.